 - Equipment Auditors are volunteers who freely give their time to assist owners and the Club maintain our excellent safety record.
 All auditors may own their own boats and have had many sea miles under their belts but are usually keen to get a few more, so their time is precious.

-- All auditors are accredited by Yachting NSW and are appointed by the Club’s Board.
+- All auditors are accredited by Australian Sailing and are appointed by the Club’s Board.
 Only National Equipment Auditors (NEA) can undertake Yachting Australia Special Regulations 'Blue Boo'k Category 1 and 2 audits and Cruising Regulations 'Green Book' Ocean and Long Coastal audits.
 Where possible two auditors should conduct these more complex audits and one must be a National Equipment Auditor.

 - Recognise that an Auditor’s time spent on your boat takes away time spent on their own.

 - Plan and be prepared.
 At the end of the day we should all take the safety of ourselves and those we are responsible for seriously.
 Take time to do it properly.

 - Work from the book, not the form.
 Only use the form as your final checklist.